signaldatascience/R-curriculum/assignments/1-r-programming/2-data-frames/r-data-frames.md

 author: Signal Data Science
 ---

-This lesson will cover the details of some more advanced data structures in R.
+This lesson will cover the details of some more advanced data structures in R. We'll begin with some more fundamental parts of R (names and lists) in order to work our way up to data frames.
+We'll also go over the details of subsetting in R, *i.e.*, grabbing specific parts of vectors, lists, and data frames which you want.

 Names
 =====